mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 It is still possible to globally share by storing the _shared_ information into the Main Window's Model, it will be available to every stack that has been loaded, in a more convenient and centralised way, but there has not been a use case for that functionality so far.

+- We cannot reuse the existing mocking and testing

+The new GUI will implement the MVP pattern, whenever sensible, to make sure that the testing is fully automated.
+Combined with the reduced complexity of the new GUI, the new testing coverage should be better than the old one.

+- We cannot reuse the remote submission algorithm, unless we want to have dependency on the Mantid Framework for a single algorithm

+There is an example provided, in Python, for communicating with the REST API of the SCARF cluster.
+Reimplementing such a connection will be much easier in Python than C++.

 # 4. User Requirements

 1. Visualisation of single or volume of images